We all know ginger – a tasty culinary herb (or, more accurately, a spice) that you can buy practically anywhere.

-In order to have delicious, pungent cooking ginger of your very own, it’s going to have to be quite mobile.
+In order to have delicious, pungent cooking ginger of your very own that’s ready to harvest when you need it, it’s going to have to be quite mobile.

 At any warning or suspicion of threatening temperatures in fall or spring, you’ll need to move it indoors quickly – all the more reason why you should keep ginger growing in pots.

-When winter comes around and the temp never gets above freezing, it’ll be time to whisk your potted plant inside, where it can be happy and verdant!
+When winter comes around, if you haven’t already, it’ll be time to whisk your potted plant inside, where it can be happy and verdant!

-Many buy the whole item from any grocery store, pot it, and see it sprout up shortly after moistening the soil.
+Many buy the whole rhizome from their local grocery store, pot it, and see it sprout up shortly after moistening the soil.

 I have seen this work myself, and it’s so satisfying!

-Try again with a purchase from a different store, until you find a rhizome with some life still in it.
+Try again with a purchase from a different source, until you find a rhizome that still has some life in it.